dennisreimann/stacking-sats-kraken/README.md

 This script is not a full replacement for the incredible service Bittr offered, but it's a start:
 Automate your Stacking Sats process by regularly placing buy orders using the [Kraken API](https://www.kraken.com/features/api).

+Holding significant amounts on an exchange is never a good idea.
+You should regularly take ownership of your coins by withdrawing to your own wallet.
+This can either be done manually or it can be automated.
+The script provided here will only withdraw to a previously defined Bitcoin address if the relative fees do not exceed a certain limit.
+*It is optional to run the witdrawal script.*

+**Example 1**
+- Max. relative fee: 0.5%
+- Fixed Kraken fee: ₿ 0.00050
+- Balance: ₿ 0.06000
+- \> No withdrawal since fee actual (0.83%) is too high

+**Example 2**
+- Max. relative fee: 0.5%
+- Fixed Kraken fee: ₿ 0.00050
+- Balance: ₿ 0.12000
+- \> Withdrawal executed since actual fee (0.42%) is low enough

 ## ✋ Caveat

 You need to install the dependency [kraken-api](https://github.com/nothingisdead/npm-kraken-api), which is a third-party package.